Updated: Feb 4

 Meet them where they are.

 It’s like drowning.
 We think we know exactly how we should react if we were drowning.
 We think we would never be that person to panic and lose complete control.
 We would be better.
-We’d find a life boat.
-We’d hold on, we’d just stand up… but we don’t.
-We panic and we break and we lose all of our rational pieces.
+We’d find a lifeboat.
+We’d hold on, we’d stand up… but we don’t.
+We panic, and we break, and we lose all of our rational pieces.

 And finally… Do NOT think it’s okay to do nothing.
-Do DO something.
+Do something.
 Anything.
 I get it.
-You care and although you feel horrible (empathy), you don’t know what to say so you say nothing and then one day turns into 10 and you just figure it’s too late now.
+You care, and although you feel horrible (empathy), you don’t know what to say, so you say nothing, and then one day turns into 10, and you figure it’s too late now.
 It’s OKAY not to know what to say, but it’s NOT okay to say nothing.

 Even if it takes you weeks… please say something!
-You can even preface it with saying you don’t know what to say.
-You can literally ONLY say that and it’s still so much better than nothing.
-It takes courage to reach out to someone you may not know well, such as a colleague or distant friend, but I promise you one thing- the people who did reach out to me and perhaps said ALL the wrong and annoying things listed above still meant more to me and helped me to overcome the sadness of my circumstances.
-They were so kind, thoughtful and brave.
-They inspired me to never again be a person who says nothing in fear of saying the wrong thing.
-Many of us are uncomfortable taking “action” for a number of reasons.
-We don’t want to bother people, we’re uncomfortable, we figure you want to be left alone, we don’t know how to relate to the situation or we just have no clue what to say.
+You can even preface it by saying you don’t know what to say.
+You can literally ONLY say that, and it’s still so much better than nothing.
+It takes courage to reach out to someone you may not know well, such as a colleague or distant friend.
+Still, I promise you one thing- the people who did reach out to me and perhaps said ALL the wrong and annoying things listed above still meant more to me and helped me overcome my circumstances' sadness.
+They were so kind, thoughtful, and brave.
+They inspired me never again to be a person who says nothing in fear of saying the wrong thing.
+Many of us are uncomfortable taking “action” for several reasons.
+We don’t want to bother people; we’re uncomfortable, we figure you want to be left alone, don’t know how to relate to the situation, or have no clue what to say.

 This is all very understandable, but please DO NOT let it justify you doing nothing.
-When someone is going through a really tough time, they will always remember the people that reached out and it will mean the world to them.
-Be that person even it it makes you so very uncomfortable.
+When someone is going through an adamant time, they will always remember the people that reached out, and it will mean the world to them.
+Be that person even it makes you so very uncomfortable.
 Be Brave.